mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 If you can perform these tasks without following the exercise step-by-step, you have achieved the main learning objectives.
 ---

-⚖️ **Ethical Reminder**
+## ⚖️ Ethical Reminder

-Tools like Gobuster, Nmap generate significant amounts of traffic and can unintentionally cause service disruptions or trigger alarms.
+Tools such as Gobuster and Nmap can generate significant amounts of traffic and may unintentionally cause service disruptions or trigger security controls.

-Always conduct scanning **only** in isolated test environments where you have **explicit authorization**.
+Only use these tools against systems you own or systems for which you have explicit authorization to test.

+For this exercise, keep all reconnaissance within the local lab environment (`127.0.0.1`) unless your instructor or lab documentation explicitly defines another authorized target.

-Never scan production systems, client infrastructure, or unknown networks without proper permission.
+Never scan public websites, Internet-facing systems, client infrastructure, or unknown networks without explicit permission.